DeltaLabo/documentation_templates/README.md

 3. Create a new folder for your template, if needed
 4. Create a `README.md` file in your template folder (**DO NOT** modify the one at the repo root) explaining **when** and **how** to use your template
-5. Start development, structuring your work as commits ' Do not hesitate to split your template between multiple `.tex` files if it improves usability
+5. Start development, structuring your work as commits
+   - Do not hesitate to split your template between multiple `.tex` files if it improves usability
-   - Include all files and assets needed to compile your template
 7. Test your template by compiling it, and make sure there are no errors
    - If there are warnings, properly explain them in your `README.md` file
+   - Commit the test file, named as `test.tex`
+8. Create a `manifest.json` listing all files and assets needed to compile your template
-8. Open a pull request once you have completed your changes, and ask someone else to review and merge it
+9. Open a pull request once you have completed your changes, and ask someone else to review and merge it

 ### Repo folder structure